Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks

 \section{System Model}

-The system comprises two modules: \begin{itemize} \item An inter-site CoMP operation in a heterogeneous network composed of macro and pico base stations connected with optical fiber. \item A machine learning algorithm using a \textit{support vector machine} (SVM) classifier to derive optimum triggering point for CoMP to operate if applicable. \end{itemize}
+The system is composed of two modules: \begin{itemize} \item An inter-site CoMP operation in a heterogeneous network composed of macro and pico base stations connected with optical fiber. \item A machine learning algorithm using a \textit{support vector machine} (SVM) classifier to derive improved triggering point for CoMP to operate if applicable. \end{itemize}

-For this model and algorithm to remain valid, CoMP is enabled for the entire coordinating set at once: either all UEs in this \textit{transmit time interval} (TTI) get CoMP enabled or none.